isomerpages/nhg-15m/pages/15M Social Challenge.md

 </div>
 <h4>Caring communities are formed when we get together with those around us to act together for each other’s health.
 Happening from <u>4 April – 4 May 2025</u>, connect with your friends, family, neighbours, schoolmates, colleagues, set a health goal together, and tell us more about how you are coming together and motivating each other to meet this goal.</h4>
 <h2>Prizes</h2>
-<h4>Stand a chance to win vouchers for your group when you take part in the 15 Million Years of Healthy Life Social Challenge today!</h4>
+<p>Stand a chance to win vouchers for your group when you take part in the
+15 Million Years of Healthy Life Social Challenge today!</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Vouchers for 15M winners" src="/images/Prizes_vouchers_blue.png">